deceir/deceir/README.md

 - 🔭 I’m currently working on Corelli, a Discord bot, & a text-based browser game.

-- 🌱 I’m currently learning more about utilizing Spring.
+- 🌱 I’m currently learning more about the C family of languages.

 - 👯 I’m looking to collaborate on interesting full-stack projects.